uberl/triathlon-capstone/README.md

 Result:

 For interactive map download the jupyter Notebook and run locally.
 Since GitHub currently does not allow interactive content, here is a static plot: [https://github.com/uberl/triathlon-capstone/blob/main/participants-nationalities.png](https://github.com/uberl/triathlon-capstone/blob/main/participants-nationalities.png)

+Answer:
+The lion's share of participants was from the area, small numbers from France and the UK, then single participants from other neighboring countries,like Switzerland and Austria, but also countries like Argentina, South Africa and the USA.